+'''

 pwd

-show the working (current) directory
+Show the working (current) directory

-Is
+ls

-list the contents of the working directory
+List the contents of the working directory

-Is -Ih -color
+ls -lh --color

-list detailed contents of the working directory
+List detailed contents of the working directory

-cd directory
+cd directory (where directory is the name of a directory)

-change to a new working directory
+Change to a new working directory

+cd ..

-go up one directory
+Go up one directory

-mv src dst
+mv src dst (where src is the source and dst is the destination)

-move a file or directory
+Move a file or directory

-cp src dst
+cp src dst (where src is the source and dst is the destination)

-copy a file
+Copy a file

-nano file
+nano file (where file is the file you want to edit)

-edit a text file
+Edit a text file

-sudo cmd
+sudo cmd (where cmd is the command you want to run)

-run any command (editing a file, for example) as the superuser (root/Administrator).
+Run any command (editing a file, for example) as the superuser (root/Administrator).

 sudo gedit

-open a graphical text editor with superuser permission
+Open a graphical text editor with superuser permission

+'''

-Commands, files, and directories can be auto-completed by tapping the Tab key-use it liberally, it makes things much easier!
+\ Commands, files, and directories can be auto-completed by tapping the Tab key-use it liberally, it makes things much easier!